moon1goblin/http-server/README.md

 # hello bitches

-this is an http server in c++ using the boost asio library, for educational purposes i will add more feautures, but it does work : )
+this is a web server written in c++ using the boost asio library, for educational purposes

+i will add more feautures, but it does work : )

 ## build & run